google/WebFundamentals/src/content/en/fundamentals/design-and-ui/input/touch/index.md

 {% includecode content_path="web/fundamentals/design-and-ui/input/touch/_code/touch-demo-1.html" region_tag="addlisteners" adjust_indentation="auto" %}
 </pre>

-Note: PointerEvents only need a single pointerdown event to handle both mouse and touch events.
-This is due to the design of the API.
+Note: Because of the design of the API, PointerEvents only need a single `pointerdown` event to handle both mouse and touch events.

-#### Handle Single-Element Interaction
+#### Handle single-element interaction

 In the short snippet of code above we only added the starting event listener, this wasn't just to show you how to add the event listeners. for single element gestures, this is the only event listener we add at first.

-By adding the "move" and "end" event listeners *after* a gesture has started, the browser can quickly check if the touch occurred in a region with an event listener and if not, it can skips calling any JavaScript, which can be a slow process.
+By adding the move and end event listeners *after* a gesture has started, the browser can quickly check if the touch occurred in a region with an event listener and if not, it can skip calling any JavaScript, which can be a slow process.

 The steps taken to implement this are: